Kobo eReader: Kobo Libra Colour

+The Kobo Libra Colour was released in April 2024.
+It is marketed as repairable, with a 7-inch Kaleido 3 display and support for the Kobo Stylus 2 in all applications.

 Discontinued

 Kobo eReader

 Kobo Inc. announced its first e-reader on 24 March 2010, at the CTIA show.
 The device was officially released on 1 May 2010.
 It had expandable memory, holding an additional 4 GB via an SD slot and limited wireless connectivity via Bluetooth to select Blackberry wireless devices.
 It was available in black or white and came preloaded with 100 public domain books.
 It was manufactured by Netronix Inc., a Taiwan based company with factories in Taiwan and China.

 The pricing strategy of the original Kobo, at US$149, was to rival the Amazon Kindle, which was US$110 more expensive.
 However, in June 2010, just after the Kobo was released, Amazon dropped the price of the Kindle to US$189.
 Its pricing strategy in Australia was similarly aggressive where it was available for A$199, again A$100 less than the Kindle.
 Borders Australia said that they hoped to sell high volumes of the Kobo to drive up sales at their e-content store.

-The original Kobo received a mediocre review from CNET, which said that, while the Kobo was compact, lightweight and affordable, the lack of Wi-Fi or 3G made it outdated, especially when there were similarly priced eReaders available with those features.
+The original Kobo received a mediocre review from CNET.
+The review said that, while the Kobo was compact, lightweight and affordable, the lack of Wi-Fi or 3G made it outdated, especially when there were similarly priced eReaders available with those features.

 In December 2010, the original Kobo's feature set was updated with a firmware update to more closely match the Wifi model.

 Kobo Wi-Fi

 A new model with Wi-Fi capability was released on 15 October 2010.
 It included an improved processor, screen, and new colour choices (porcelain/metallic silver, porcelain/pearlized lilac, and onyx).
-The SD expansion had been improved to claim a capacity for up to 10,000 books with a 32GB SD card.
+The SD expansion had been improved to claim a capacity for up to 10,000 books with a 32 GB SD card.
 Other improvements included a longer battery life and a built-in dictionary.

 Like the original model, the Wi-Fi model came pre-loaded with 100 public domain books.